What does a FACP Trouble Signal Mean?

 Knowing and understanding fire alarm signals during emergencies can lead to a fast response, saving lives and property.
 Different fire alarm control panel signals serve different purposes and provide crucial information to keep you and your property safe.

+You may be wondering, "what is a trouble alarm".
 A "trouble" fire alarm code means there's a problem that needs fixing, but it's not an emergency.
-It shows issues that need attention to work properly.
+It shows issues that need attention to work properly. - Alarm:

 A supervisory signal warns about low water pressure or system problems.
 It needs monitoring or fixing to ensure everything works well for protection when needed.